andreatta-ale/analixText/article/paper.md

 ![Frequency shift by group and time.
 The left panel shows the range of resonant frequency variation observed for each group.
 The right panel presents the same range over time, revealing the frequency shift at each time step. \label{fig:freq_shift_by_group_bsd}](freq_shift_by_group-bsd.png)

-The proposed strategy proved effective in differentiating sensor groups, highlighting the importance of predictive technologies in the rapid diagnosis of viral diseases.
+The proposed strategy proved effective in differentiating test and control sensors groups, highlighting the importance of predictive technologies in the rapid diagnosis of viral diseases.

 In this context, Analix can serve as a valuable tool in the development of MBS for detecting other recombinant proteins beyond SARS-CoV-2, with potential applications extending to the detection of harmful bacteria in medical and veterinary settings.
 Additionally, Analix can assist in interpreting results from experiments involving sensors of different formats, aiding in the assessment of sensitivity to MBS geometry variations.
 This opens up new avenues for future research and development in disease detection.
 The source code can be adapted to various sensing and measurement systems, further expanding the range of possible applications for Analix.